pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/StackBasedNavigation.md

-The tools for this style of navigation include ``StackState``, ``StackAction`` and the ``Reducer/forEach(_:action:destination:fileID:line:)-yz3v`` operator, as well as a new initializer ``SwiftUI/NavigationStack/init(path:root:destination:)`` on ``SwiftUI/NavigationStack`` that behaves like the normal initializer, but is tuned specifically for the Composable Architecture.
+The tools for this style of navigation include ``StackState``, ``StackAction`` and the ``Reducer/forEach(_:action:destination:fileID:line:)-yz3v`` operator, as well as a new initializer ``SwiftUI/NavigationStack/init(path:root:destination:)`` on `NavigationStack` that behaves like the normal initializer, but is tuned specifically for the Composable Architecture.

-The process of integrating features into a navigation stack largely consists of 2 steps: integrating the features' domains together, and constructing a ``SwiftUI/NavigationStack`` for a store describing all the views in the stack.
+The process of integrating features into a navigation stack largely consists of 2 steps: integrating the features' domains together, and constructing a `NavigationStack` for a store describing all the views in the stack.
 One typically starts by integrating the features' domains together.
 This consists of defining a new reducer, typically called `Path`, that holds the domains of all the features that can be pushed onto the stack: